 HMNZS PUKAKI - P3568

-Patrol Force: HMNZS PUKAKI is a Protector-class inshore patrol vessel of the Royal New Zealand Navy.
+Patrol Force: HMNZS PUKAKI is a Lake-class inshore patrol vessel of the Royal New Zealand Navy.
 It is one of the Navy's four Inshore Patrol Vessels (IPVs).
 The ships are designed for maritime surveillance and patrol missions around New Zealand’s 15,000-kilometre coast and out to the 200 nautical mile limit of our Exclusive Economic Zone (EEZ).

 The IPVs' primary mission is to ensure the security and prosperity of New Zealanders by undertaking maritime security patrols, surveillance, boarding operations and response to search and rescue call-outs.